redis/redis-doc/topics/cluster-tutorial.md

 partition heals in a very short time, the cluster will continue normally.
-However, if the partition lasts enough time for B1 to be promoted to master on the majority side of the partition, the writes that Z1 has sent to B in the mean time will be lost.
+However, if the partition lasts enough time for B1 to be promoted to master on the majority side of the partition, the writes that Z1 has sent to B in the meantime will be lost.

 Note that there is a **maximum window** to the amount of writes Z1 will be able to send to B: if enough time has elapsed for the majority side of the